Zyzz294/Alatoo-Library/README.md

 ### Main Page

 A web application created using Java with Spring Framework.
 This web application uses ***postgres*** database in order to store the data provided.
-Since it is deployed to heroku, any student of Alatoo University can access this application and can request a book just by typing the information needed.

 <img src="https://user-images.githubusercontent.com/96903120/162615562-fd1b7630-7cce-4f4b-9fcb-4600061f225a.jpg" width="650">